holazzer/holazzer/README.md

 3. using the emergent abilities of large language models for market research

 other things:

-I am a bad ukulele player.
+1. I am a bad ukulele player.
+2. I want to make the ultimate video game but so far no luck.
+3.